 Student Life and Ministry Center

-A student center has been needed for decades, and Walla Walla University can no longer afford to wait to make this a reality.
-Now’s the time to invest in a space to protect and sustain our unique ability to build community.
-With your help, we will completely transform 65-year-old Kellogg Hall cafeteria building into a Student Life and Ministry Center.
+A student center has been needed for decades, and Walla Walla University is about to make this a reality.
+Help us transform our 67-year-old Kellogg Hall into a full-service Student Life and Ministry Center.

 A word from our current and past ASWWU Presidents...